segmentio/segment-docs/src/unify/insights.md

 plan: unify
 ---

-With Profile Insights, you can troubleshoot event data with transparent insight into your Unify profiles.
+With Profile Insights, you can troubleshoot event data with transparent insight into your [Unify profiles](/docs/unify/).
 View errors and violations, success logs, and an audit trail for events that flow into your profiles.
-You can also learn why certain issues occur, and take preventative action against future errors.
+You can also learn more about why certain issues occur, and take preventative action against future errors.

 ## Getting started